hgresseau/ASL-Processing/README.md

 ## Pipeline Overview: 7-Step Process 👩‍💻
+0. DICOM to NIfTI Conversion
+- Goal: Preparing the data for CBF processing.
-1. Preprocessing the ASL image
+2. Preprocessing the ASL image
 - Goal: Preparing the ASL image by correcting for head movements, and by removing non-brain tissues (e.g., skull, scalp).
 2. Extracting Resting-State Volumes
 - Goal: Selecting the initial resting-state volumes (3D image + time) (no gas manipulation or other intervention).